Zimbra/zimbra-zimlet-rssfeed/README.md

 # Zimbra RSS ATOM Zimlet

-A Simple Zimlet that ca nbe used to subscribe to RSS/ATOM feeds from within Zimbra Modern UI.
+A Simple Zimlet that can be used to subscribe to RSS/ATOM feeds from within Zimbra Modern UI.

 ## Screenshots